LeftHandRobotics/fuel/README.md

 ## Assumptions
 	A couple of assumptions include:
-		- Mowing averages 1.5 mpg
+		- Mowing averages 1.5 MPG
-		- Snow averages 1.33 mpg
+		- Snow averages 1.33 MPG
 			(according to Robotics)
 		- Percentage of fuel is based off a 13 gallons tank.
 		- Fuel consumption is based on time since engine is ALWAYS fully reved.